pancake-dave/habitcakes/README.md

 # HabitCakes

 **HabitCakes** is a simple web application for tracking and managing your habits.
-For now it's only a project I made for my OOP course, but will become a part of my portfolio in the future.
+It's a project I made for my OOP course, but I'm plan to work on it in the future.
 It's built with Flask and SQLAlchemy (SQLite for now).
-Frontend has some vanilla JS spaghetti doing things.
+Frontend has some vanilla JS code doing its thing.

 ## Features